hasura/elm-graphql/tutorial-site/content/apollo-client.md

 At the end, we instantiate ApolloClient by passing in our link and a new instance of `InMemoryCache` (recommended caching solution).
 We are wrapping all of this in a function which will return the client.

-We are going to make use of this function subscriptions.
+We are going to make use of this function to initiate GraphQL subscriptions.